sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 ls
 ```

-We can see there is one directory with id id of your Thing.
-We now enter this folder, replacing the square braquets with your own Thing id as listed in the folder.
+We can see there is one directory named after your Thing id.
+We now enter this folder, replacing the square brackets with your Thing id as listed in the folder.

 ```bash
 cd [your thing id]